Localizing Preference Aggregation Conflicts: A Graph-Theoretic Approach Using Sheaves

 \subsubsection{Scaling with Number of Alternatives}

-We tested the cycle detection algorithm for $|A| \in \{6, 8, 10, 12\}$ alternatives with $|P|=5$ voters in the merge preimage (Table~\ref{tab:scaling}).
-For $|A| \leq 8$, we measured naive enumeration time directly; for larger $|A|$, naive times are extrapolated since direct measurement is infeasible.
+We tested the cycle detection algorithm for $|\mathcal{A}| \in \{6, 8, 10, 12\}$ alternatives with $|P|=5$ voters in the merge preimage (Table~\ref{tab:scaling}).
+For $|\mathcal{A}| \leq 8$, we measured naive enumeration time directly; for larger $|\mathcal{A}|$, naive times are extrapolated since direct measurement is infeasible.

-For small $|A|=6$, the overhead of building the DAG exceeds the naive enumeration time.
-However, the crossover occurs around $|A|=7$, after which the DAG approach dominates.
-At $|A|=12$, the speedup exceeds $149{,}000\times$---naive enumeration would require approximately 2.7 minutes versus $\sim$1 ms for DAG cycle detection.
+For small $|\mathcal{A}|=6$, the overhead of building the digraph exceeds the naive enumeration time.
+However, the crossover occurs around $|\mathcal{A}|=7$, after which the digraph approach dominates.
+At $|\mathcal{A}|=12$, the speedup exceeds $149{,}000\times$: naive enumeration would require approximately 2.7 minutes versus $\sim$1 ms for digraph cycle detection.